yelunl/HCD/README.md

 - She should be able to find her content as fast and easy as possible.

 A few ideas i can come up with are an easier way to select and copy text.
 Using max of 1 click.
 I can make a website about nature and make it as easy as possible to navigate through. using big buttons. focussing on content.

+## Week 2
+I made my first prototype where you can select text with max 2 clicks.
+Then you get a popup where you can copy the text.
+After copying you can go to a textarea when clicking on it you get another popup that says paste.
+Then you have successfully selected, copy and pasted text.
+This will be tested with Nicolette.